 Utility work and occasional recreational riding.
 For most types of utility work and the occasional off-road experience, the stock tires will provide an ideal balance between traction, flotation, maneuverability, and performance.

 Rock crawling and technical riding in rough terrain.
 You may want to increase the tire size slightly to increase the ground clearance for any technical riding.
-However, tires more than two inches from stock may case too much of a negative effect on stability and maneuverability in rough terrain.
-Also, the aggressive thread pattern found on some of the largest ATV tires is not beneficial for traction on hard and rocky surfaces.
+However, tires more than two inches from stock may have too much of a negative effect on stability and maneuverability in rough terrain.

 Trail- and dune riding.
 In this type of riding, you typically want to go fast.
 A taller tire may cause too much of a negative impact on torque for it to be worth it.
-However, if you do a lot of dune riding, consider a wider tire or even a dedicated paddle-style sand tire.
+But if you often ride in sand dunes, consider using a wider or specialized paddle-style sand tire.

 Does ATV Tire Width Matter?